EEC193AB-master/kartikp7-path-finding/README.md

 You are provided with a function stub for `dijkstras_algorithm()`.
 Your implementation should find all possible directions you can move from the current location without hitting walls.
 - Use an appropriate data structure to keep track of the next position to visit based on the shortest distance found so far.
 - You must consider that the maze does not have weighted edges, and as such, the cost to move from one cell to the next is uniform.
+- Hint: Think about using a priority queue or heap!

 #### A*
 You are provided with a function stub for `a_star_algorithm()`.
 Your implementation should utilize the Manhattan distance heuristic to estimate the distance from the current cell to the end cell.